andyfischer/circa/docs/technical/object_model.md

 If this function isn't implemented, the default behavior is: when the values have the same type, do a shallow comparison of `value_data`, and if they have different types, always return false.

+## cast ##

+Attempt to convert a value of this type to a value of a different type.
+The type can assume that this will only be called if valueFitsType or staticTypeQuery have indicated that this cast is possible.

+If this function isn't implemented, the default behavior is to do a copy()

+## isSubtype ##

+Returns whether values of the given type can always be cast to this type.

+Can get rid of this.

+## valueFitsType ##

+Returns whether the given value fits this type.
+This is used for dynamic type checking.

+## typeMatches ##

+TODO: Is this used?

+## staticTypeQuery ##

+This checks if the given term can be cast to a value of this type.
+This function may return a result of "always", "never", or "unable to statically determine".
+If the answer can't be statically determined, we'll call valueFitsType at runtime.

 ## toString ##